-Certain cards can force your opponents to sacrifice their creatures, though.
-Edicts are a great example of this, but you can find this ability on permanents as well.
+Certain cards can force your opponents to sacrifice their creatures, though. [c]Edict[/c]s are a great example of this, but you can find this ability on permanents as well.
 Forcing your opponent to sacrifice can be powerful as it gets around hexproof, indestructible, and protection.

-A note: Sacrifice MTG
+A note about Sacrifice MTG

-In summary, sacrifice is a keyword action that puts a permanent you control into its owner’s graveyard.
+Sacrifice is a keyword action that puts a permanent you control into its owner’s graveyard.
 Despite the similarities, sacrifice is not destroy and, so it gets around a lot of mechanics because of that.